Clipping Improves Adam-Norm and AdaGrad-Norm when the Noise Is Heavy-Tailed

 \section{Abstract}

 Methods with adaptive stepsizes, such as \algname{AdaGrad} and \algname{Adam}, are essential for training modern Deep Learning models, especially Large Language Models.
 Typically, the noise in the stochastic gradients is heavy-tailed for the later ones.
 Gradient clipping provably helps to achieve good high-probability convergence for such noises.
-However, despite the similarity between \algname{AdaGrad}/\algname{Adam} and \algname{Clip-SGD}, the high-probability convergence of \algname{AdaGrad}/\algname{Adam} has not been studied in this case.
-In this work, we prove that \algname{AdaGrad} (and its delayed version) can have provably bad high-probability convergence if the noise is heavy-tailed.
-To fix this issue, we propose a new version of \algname{AdaGrad} called \algname{Clip-RAdaGradD} (Clipped Reweighted \algname{AdaGrad} with Delay) and prove its high-probability convergence bounds with polylogarithmic dependence on the confidence level for smooth convex/non-convex stochastic optimization with heavy-tailed noise.
-Our empirical evaluations, including NLP model \revision{fine-tuning}, highlight the superiority of clipped versions of \algname{AdaGrad}/\algname{Adam} in handling the heavy-tailed noise.
+However, despite the similarity between \algname{AdaGrad}/\algname{Adam} and \algname{Clip-SGD}, the current understanding of the high-probability convergence of \algname{AdaGrad}/\algname{Adam}-type methods is limited in this case.
+In this work, we prove that \algname{AdaGrad}/\algname{Adam} (and their delayed version) can have provably bad high-probability convergence if the noise is heavy-tailed.
+We also show that gradient clipping fixes this issue, i.e., we derive new high-probability convergence bounds with polylogarithmic dependence on the confidence level for \algname{AdaGrad-Norm} and \algname{Adam-Norm} with clipping and with/without delay for smooth convex/non-convex stochastic optimization with heavy-tailed noise.
+We extend our results to the case of \algname{Clip-AdaGrad}/\algname{Clip-Adam} with delayed stepsizes.
+Our empirical evaluations highlight the superiority of clipped versions of \algname{AdaGrad}/\algname{Adam} in handling the heavy-tailed noise.